nushell/nupm/docs/design/README.md

 Requires these actions from the user (this should be kept as minimal as possible):
 * Add `NUPM_HOME/bin` to PATH (install location for binary projects)
-* Add `NUPM_HOME/lib` to NU_LIB_DIRS
+* Add `NUPM_HOME/modules` to NU_LIB_DIRS
 * Add `NUPM_HOME/overlays` to NU_LIB_DIRS
 * Make the `nupm` command available somehow (e.g., `use` inside `config.nu`)

 > :warning: **WIP**
-> I have another idea in mind, need to think about it.
-The disadvantage of this is that the default install location is not an overlay.
-> We could make `nupm` itself an overlay that adds itself as a command.
+> The disadvantage of this is that the default install location is not an overlay.
+We could make `nupm` itself an overlay that adds itself as a command, so that you can activate/deactivate it.
+We might need a few attempts to get to the right solution.

 There are several approaches:
 * bootstrap using shell script sourced from web (like `rustup`)